yugasun/site/content/learn/architectures.md

 Not anymore.
 Serverless architectures democratize that power.

+Even though the technology is still relatively new, developers are seeing serverless development as critical to their productivity.
+Their first question is: "Can we do this in a serverless way?"
+And if the answer is *no*, then their next question is: "How long until we can?"

-As adoption continues to pick up speed, the industry is only just beginning to see the new types of applications and workflows serverless could enable.
+We're only just beginning to see the new types of applications and workflows serverless can enable.
+Adoption is only picking up speed.